schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 ## Link the sandbox

 This sandbox pattern only works if we can execute the schematic locally against another local application.
 The `link:schematic` script will create a symlink of the schematic to your global package directory under the `package.json['name']` value.
-Then we’ll `cd` into the sandbox and link to the schematic package name.
+We will then `cd` into the sandbox and link to the schematic package name.
 Now, whenever that package is requested inside the sandbox it will execute the code one directory up in `./src`.

 ```json
 "link:schematic": "yarn link && cd sandbox && yarn link schematic-collection"